 Google Search Console is a free tool that helps you to understand and optimize your site's performance in Google's search results.
 When Google visits your website for tracking purposes, it performs what's called crawling and indexing — a process of adding web pages into its search results.

-Search Console will allow you to add or remove specific content from Google's search results.
+Search Console allows you to add or remove specific content from Google's search results.
 The tool will also help you learn which keywords trigger your site to appear in Google's rankings, and which third-party sites are linking to yours.
 It also allows you to monitor your site's performance on search, including locating any errors on your pages.

 - Click here to set up your Google Search Console.

-- Click here to submit a site map in Google Search Console.
+- Click here to submit a sitemap in Google Search Console.